 — Tool vendors can select from this document vulnerabilities to be addressed by their tools.

-— Individual organizations may wish to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
-The guide can assist in the selection of vulnerabilities to be addressed in those coding standards and the selection of coding guidelines to be enforced.
+— Individual organizations might wish to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
+This document can assist in the selection of vulnerabilities to be addressed in those coding standards and the selection of coding guidelines to be enforced.

 — Organizations or individuals selecting a language for use in a project may want to consider the vulnerabilities inherent in various candidate languages.

-— Scientists, engineers, economists, statisticians, or others who write computer programs as tools of their chosen craft can read this document to become more familiar with the issues that may affect their work.
+— Scientists, engineers, economists, statisticians, or others who write computer programs can read this document to become more familiar with the issues that may affect their work.

 — Educators can use the document as a reference for dangerous vulnerabilities in programming and for guidance to avoid or mitigate them.